What is Evidence-Based Practice?

 3. The needs, values, and preferences of the client and their family

-A therapist using evidence-based practices will bring together these three components with the goal of providing care that is effective, personalized, and regularly monitored to make sure it is helping.
+A therapist using an evidence-based practice will bring together these three components with the goal of providing care that is effective, personalized, and regularly monitored to make sure it is helping.

 Choosing an Evidence-Based Treatment

-The most significant component of evidence-based practice is to select an appropriate evidence-based treatment shown to be effective based on the most up-to-date, high quality scientific research.
+The most significant component of evidence-based practice is the selection of an appropriate evidence-based treatment shown to be effective based on the most up-to-date, high quality scientific research.
 Why does research matter?
 Studies show that therapists are not very good at predicting what treatment will work best for a particular client based on personal judgment alone.
 Evidence-based treatments are not based on trends, personal opinions, or anecdotal success stories.
-Instead, they are grounded in decades of research and clinical trials that carefully evaluate how well a treatment works.
-The most reliable studies use randomized controlled trials (RCTs), which are considered the gold standard in medical and psychological research.
+Instead, they are grounded in years or even decades of research and clinical trials that carefully evaluate how well a treatment works.
+The most reliable studies use randomized controlled trials (RCTs), considered the gold standard in psychological research.
 These trials compare different treatments and control groups to determine which approaches consistently lead to symptom reduction, improved functioning, and long-term recovery.

-When your child receives an evidence-based treatment, they are benefiting from methods that have been tested and refined to address specific mental health challenges.
-These therapies are designed to target the symptoms your child is experiencing—whether it’s anxiety, OCD, depression, trauma, or behavioral difficulties—and are delivered in a structured, developmentally appropriate way.
-For example, approaches like Cognitive Behavioral Therapy (CBT) for anxiety and depression, or Exposure and Response Prevention (ERP) for OCD, have decades of research showing they lead to real, lasting improvements.
-These methods don’t just manage symptoms during treatment—they teach skills your child can use for life.
+When you or your child receive an evidence-based treatment, you are benefiting from methods that have been tested and refined to effectively treat specific mental health challenges and their symptoms—whether it’s anxiety, OCD, depression, trauma, or behavioral challenges.
+For example, approaches like Cognitive Behavioral Therapy (CBT) for anxiety and depression, Exposure and Response Prevention (ERP) for OCD, and Parent Behavioral Therapy (PBT) for behavior challenges have decades of research showing they lead to real, lasting improvements in mental and behavioral health.

 Questions to Ask Your Provider